Code-Institute-Submissions/codeinstitutemilestoneproject1/README.md

 * [Google Fonts](https://fonts.google.com/)
   * Used to apply the Raleway font to all pages
 * [Bootstrap](https://getbootstrap.com/)
-  * Used to create the navbar in the header element
+  * Used to create the navbar in the header element of all pages
   * Used to create the carousel of images in [index.html](index.html)
   * Used to add a talbe border to the tables in [competitions.html](competitions.html) and [schedule.html](schedule.html)
 * Code Institute's Love Running Project